dokutan/explain8601/README.md

 Not all features from ISO 8601-2:2019 are supported, missing are e.g.:
 - grouped units
 - selection rules

+Expressions are currently not validated, it is therefore easy to produce accepted but invalid expressions.

 ## Further information
 https://en.wikipedia.org/wiki/ISO\_8601